naacl-org/naacl-2022-website/_posts/2022-07-06-affinity-workshops-welcome.md

 The LatinX in AI (LXAI) network serves many researchers around the globe.
 This time, LXAI organized the first NLP workshop aimed at LatinX to promote and increase the representation of the LatinX community in the NLP field.
 The LXNLP workshop includes paper presentations, a diverse set of keynotes (speakers come from academia, government, and industry), a panel discussion, and a social.
 For more information, please visit the [LXNLP website](latinxinai.org/naacl-2022).

-The in-person workshop for LatinX in AI will be on **July 10, 11.30 am PST at 507 Sauk**.
+The in-person workshop for LatinX in AI will be on **July 10, 11.30 am PDT at 507 Sauk**.

 ## Widening NLP workshop